arno-di-loreto/apihandyman.io/_posts/2021-11-10-we-need-to-talk-openapi-3-is-4-years-old-but-swagger-2-is-still-predominant.md

 The Swagger Specification and the OpenAPI Specification are not actual competitors, the latter is the most recent version of the former.
 It is (or they are) a machine readable format allowing to describe REST(ish) HTTP based APIs.
 The Swagger Specification was incidentally created in 2011 during the development of [Wordnik](https://www.wordnik.com/), an online dictionary, because of the need for automation of API documentation and client SDK generation.
-At that time, the tip of the Swagger iceberg was Swagger UI, a Web UI for API documentation powered by a JSON file containing a description of an API.
-This description being generated thanks to some annotations in the implementation.
+At that time, the tip of the Swagger iceberg was Swagger UI, a Web UI for API documentation powered by a JSON file containing a machine readable description of an API; this description being generated thanks to some annotations in the implementation.

 But at that time, most people, myself included, were not aware of the underlying API description format until Swagger 2 was released in 2014.
-A new tool, Swagger Editor, and the possibility of using human friendly YAML in addition to JSON make this API description format a thing.
+A new tool, Swagger Editor, and the possibility of using human friendly YAML in addition to JSON mae this API description format a thing.
 It could be written instead of generated and so be used in a design first approach.
 But this format has a wide range of use from documentation generation or gateway configuration to design rules enforcement, and that expands regularly.
 That format actually changed my life, API Handyman and my current self would probably not be there without this milestone, but that's another story.